Preface#

 Live Coding#

-Some sections include exercises that allow live coding, which can be enabled by clicking the Live Code button.
-It will take some time to launch a new session until you see a “ready” message.
+Many of the code cells allow live coding, which can be enabled by clicking on the rocket icon and then the Live Code button on the upper right corner of the page.
+You can edit the Live Code cells and run the cells in any browser and on your cell phone.
+It may take some time to launch a new Live Code session but after that you may just refresh the page and Live Code will become available soon.
 The live coding cells allow you to practice the concepts and skills you learn in the section.

 Custom Code#